Compositories and Gleaves: Gleaves

 which can be completed to a diagram of the form \be \vxymatrix{ &&b'\ar[dr]^{q_b}\ar'[d][dd]&\\ &a\times_cb\ar[dd]\ar@/^4pt/[ur]\ar@/_4pt/[dl]\ar[rr]&&b\ar[dd]\\ a'\ar'[r][rr]\ar[dr]_{q_a}&&c'\ar[dr]|*+<4pt>{\scriptstyle{{q_c}}}&\\ &a\ar[rr]&&c }\ee \end{Definition}

-We note in passing that the map $q_c$ completely determines the maps $q_a$ and $q_b$, since the legs of a bicovering are monomorphisms.
-The existence of the two additional maps in~\eqref{composition} is equivalent to the requirement that the induced map $a'\times_{c'} b'\rightarrow a\times_c b$ has a right inverse.
+The map $q_c$ completely determines the maps $q_a$ and $q_b$, since the legs of a bicovering are monomorphisms.
+The existence of the two additional arrows in~\eqref{composition} is equivalent to the requirement that the induced map $a'\times_{c'} b'\rightarrow a\times_c b$ has a right inverse.